Items Description¶

 The following example shows how messages for DM1_DM2 will be implemented in the PDC.

-In order to parse the CAN message received at the DataPlatform, the channel number defined in the <BinaryStreamDefinition> is used as the designator for the matching <DM1_DM2Message> or <CanMessage>.
+The channel number defined in the <BinaryStreamDefinition> is used as the designator for the matching <DM1_DM2Message> or <CanMessage> received at the DataPlatform.

-The channel number in the <BinaryStreamDefinition> must match with the receiving CAN message.
+The channel number must match the receiving CAN message.

-it is recommended to define the CAN message parsing for each channel separately instead of using a combination of channel agnostic and channel specific <BinaryStreamDefinition>.
+It is recommended to define CAN message parsing for each channel separately instead of using a combination of channel-agnostic and channel-specific <BinaryStreamDefinition> elements.

-Consider that if there is no matching <DM1_DM2Message> or <CanMessage> but matching channel number, the receiving CAN message won't be parsed.
+If there is no matching <DM1_DM2Message> or <CanMessage> for a message on a configured channel, the message will not be parsed.

 <!-- ParsingDefinition -->